Samyak93/Distributed-Web-Crawler/Distributed Web Crawler/README.md

   The Distributed Web Crawler provides:

   - Parallel crawling using Dockerized worker nodes
+  - Login capabilities by using the authentication token
   - Content integrity verification with MD5 hashes
   - REST API orchestration and inter-container communication
   - Persistent storage in MongoDB for historical monitoring